progyadeep/php-site-search/README.md

       "path/to/local/file2":"search-score"
     }

 where `search-score` is an integer.
 The array is **sorted in decreasing order of search scores**.
 That means, the first result is the most relevant and the relevance decreases as the array index increases.
+It does not contain any element with score less than 1.

 In case of 0 (zero) search results, it will return an empty JSON array like so: